How to rotate user agents per request in Node.js

 }npm install user-agents

-Resolve the family by an ordered token check, then key into the profile table. familyOf checks for Firefox/ before Chrome/, because a Chrome User-Agent also contains the tokens Safari and AppleWebKit, so a single naive test reads the family wrong and pairs a real Chrome UA with Firefox headers, the exact failure this page exists to prevent.
+Resolve the family by an ordered token check, then key into the profile table. familyOf checks for Firefox/ before Chrome/, because a Chrome User-Agent also contains the tokens Safari and AppleWebKit, so a single naive substring test reads the family wrong and pairs a real Chrome UA with Firefox headers, the exact failure this page exists to prevent.
 The resolved family then indexes HEADER_PROFILES.
 An unrecognized family returns null and the request is skipped rather than sent with a guessed header set.

 Sample the pool by real frequency. new UserAgent([/Chrome|Firefox/, { deviceCategory: 'desktop' }]) constrains intoli/user-agents to desktop Chrome and Firefox, the two families with a profile.
 The library weights its picks by real-world traffic frequency, so common browsers appear more often than rare ones.
 Calling source() returns a fresh identity object and .toString() gives its User-Agent string.